KristapsSteins/Assistentis_MD/README.md

 #### For server launch,

-Open Server folder and in terminal run `npm install`
+Open Server folder and in terminal run `npm i`

 When all packages have been installed run: `npm run start:nodemon`